microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ## Exercise: Creating a multi-tenant App Registration

-In this exercise you wil create a multi-tenant app registration in the Azure portal.
-It be used to authenticate users coming to your landing page.
+In this exercise, you will create a multi-tenant app registration in the Azure portal to authenticate users coming to your landing page.

 1. Create an app registration.
 For the purposes of this lab, use `saas-workshop-multi-tenant` as the name of this app registration.
 1. Under **Supported account types**, select the option: **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.